-It’s no surprise that one of our agendas visiting Japan is to try almost all of their delicious meal.
+It’s no surprise that one of our agendas visiting Japan is to try almost all of their delicious meals.

 I couldn’t finish my ramen, so I let him finish it.
 Believe me, I’m not so proud of myself that day for not finishing my ramen.
 I’m so full already!

-We forgot to take a pic before we demolished most of it.
+We forgot to take a photo before we demolished most of it.
 Sorry ^_^

 WATER BUS – TOKYO CRUISE